WomenPlusPlus/deploy-impact-21-kona-b/backend/readme.md

        └── utils.py

 ```
-`utils` are used to define common functions/constants that are used by the model files.
+`utils` : Are used to define common functions/constants that are used by the model files.

-`strings.py` : strings constants, including file names, paths and common keys used across model files.
+`strings.py` : Strings constants, including file names, paths and common keys used across model files.

-`data_frames.py` : import all pandas dataframes to be used accross the model files.
+`data_frames.py` : Import all pandas dataframes to be used accross the model files.

-`utils.py` : common functions used across model files.
+`utils.py` : Common functions used across model files.

 ### Data: